+f) All acceptances are conditional pending proof that the admission criteria have been satisfied.

+2. For limited enrollment programmes that are deemed to be oversubscribed, selections will be made as follows:

+a) By April 24th all applicants must demonstrate that they have completed or are in the process of completing admission requirements for the programme for which they have applied.
+Each required course in progress must be at least 50% completed in order to qualify.
+Applicants who have not completed the admission requirements or have not demonstrated that they have completed at least 50% of each required course in progress will not be considered qualified for priority in the selection process.

-- f) All acceptances are conditional pending proof that admission criteria have been satisfied. - 3.
-For the Dental Hygiene Programme, the following procedure will apply as approved by the CNC Board: - a) On May 22nd, 50% of all acceptable applicants for this programme will be selected by the appropriate Dean and/or his or her selection committee.
-Selection criteria for this programme has been published under the programme area in this calendar.
-Selection criteria is available at the divisional level and students are encouraged to review this criteria and respond to it if they wish to increase their chances of acceptance. - b) Following those selections, the admission of the remaining 50% of acceptable applicants will be determined randomly.
+b) On May 1st, 50% of all acceptable applicants for these programmes will be selected by the appropriate Dean and/or his or her selection committee.
+Selection criteria for most programmes have been published under the programme area in this calendar.
+Selection criteria are available at the divisional level and students are encouraged to review these criteria and respond to them if they wish to increase their chances of acceptance.

+c) Following those selections, the admission of the remaining 50% of acceptable applicants will be determined randomly.
 More specifically, all remaining, acceptable applicants will be identified by number.
+The Admissions Officer, in consultation with the Registrar, will be responsible for randomly selecting the remainder of the applicants.

+d) All applicants who are selected in the initial acceptance process and who are sent a notice of acceptance will be required to submit a \$100.00 refundable deposit.
+(Deposit is refundable up to final fee date.)

+If the deposit is not received in the Registrar's Office by the deposit deadline date the applicant will lose his/her seat.

+e) All remaining fees to be paid not later than the normal programme registration date.

+f) All acceptances are conditional pending proof that admission criteria have been satisfied.

+3. For the Dental Hygiene Programme, the following procedure will apply, as approved by the CNC Board:

+a) On May 22nd, 50% of all acceptable applicants for this programme will be selected by the appropriate Dean and/or his or her selection committee.
+Selection criteria for this programme have been published under the programme area in this calendar.
+Selection criteria are available at the divisional level and students are encouraged to review these criteria and respond to them if they wish to increase their chances of acceptance.

-The Admissions Officer, in consultation with the Registrar, will be responsible for randomly selecting the remainder of the applicants. - c) Applicants who have not completed the admission requirements and who have not submitted official transcripts on or before May 22nd will not be considered. - d) All applicants who are selected in the initial acceptance process and who are sent a notice of acceptance, will be required to submit a \$100.00 refundable deposit.
+b) Following those selections, the admission of the remaining 50% of acceptable applicants will be determined randomly.
+More specifically, all remaining, acceptable applicants will be identified by number.
+The Admissions Officer, in consultation with the Registrar, will be responsible for randomly selecting the remainder of the applicants.

+c) Applicants who have not completed the admission requirements and who have not submitted official transcripts on or before May 22nd will not be considered.

+d) All applicants who are selected in the initial acceptance process and who are sent a notice of acceptance, will be required to submit a \$100.00 refundable deposit.